 A separate entity from the University, the club operates its own kitchen, headed by Executive Chef, Beth Jones.
 Beth and her experienced staff of chefs are committed to preparing from scratch, an ever changing variety of locally sourced, fresh, and healthy foods for our members.
-Working closely with area farmers, including the staff of Cornercopia Student Organic farm on the St. Paul campus, Beth and her chefs are adept at cooking for specific dietary needs, and draw inspiration from the diverse cultures, changing seasons, and bountiful ingredients found in our region.
+Working closely with area farmers, Beth and her chefs are adept at cooking for specific dietary needs and draw inspiration from the diverse cultures, changing seasons, and bountiful ingredients found in our region.

 History of the Campus Club

 The Campus Club was founded in 1911 as the Faculty Club at the University of Minnesota.
 Our first home was a former fraternity house rented from the Board of Regents.
 It was a two-story Tudor frame building known as Northrop House on Church Street.
 On September 25, the doors opened for the first meeting of the Campus Club.

 When Northrop House was torn down to make room for new construction, the club moved to Nicholson Hall.
 In 1940 the club became an integral part of the newly constructed Coffman Memorial Union, occupying the top three floors.
 In 1956, the club greatly enlarged the dining space available on the fourth floor by adding rooms on top of the east and west wings and by remodeling the Terrace.
 The floor plan remained unchanged during the partial renovation of Coffman Memorial Union in 1977.